Causal Mediation in Natural Experiments

 The main problem is that second-stage regression equation \eqref{eqn:parametric-secondstage} is not identified, because $U_{0,i},U_{1,i}$ are unobserved, and lead to omitted variables bias.

-The CF approach models the contaminating terms in \eqref{eqn:secondstage-reg}, avoiding the bias from omitting them in regression estimates.
-CF methods were first devised to correct for sample selection problems \citep{heckman1974shadow}, and were extended to a general selection problem of the same form as \autoref{eqn:secondstage-reg} \citep{heckman1979sample}.
+My approach to identifying CM effects models the contaminating terms in \eqref{eqn:secondstage-reg} via the mediator MTE, avoiding the bias terms derived in \autoref{sec:mediation}.
+Thinking on MTEs began with corrections for sample selection problems \citep{heckman1974shadow}, and were extended to a general selection problem of the same form as \autoref{eqn:secondstage-reg} in parametric settings \citep{heckman1979sample,bjorklund1987estimation} and a general case \citep{heckman2005structural}.
 The approach works in the following manner: (1) assume that the variable of interest follows a selection model, where unexplained first-stage selection informs unobserved second-stage confounding; (2) extract information about unobserved confounding from the first-stage; and (3) incorporate this information as control terms in the second-stage equation to adjust for selection-into-mediator.
-Identification in CF methods typically relies an external instrument or distributional assumptions; the identification strategy here focuses exclusively on the case that an instrument is available.
-By explicitly accounting for the information contained in the first-stage selection model, CF methods enable consistent estimation of causal effects in the second-stage even when selection is driven by unobserved factors \citep{florens2008identification}.
+Identification in MTE methods typically relies on identifying the corresponding Control Functions (CFs) with an external instrument or distributional assumptions; this paper focuses exclusively on the case that an instrument is available.
+By explicitly accounting for the information contained in the first-stage selection model, the MTE approach enables consistent estimation of causal effects in the second-stage even when selection is driven by unobserved factors.

-In the example of analysing health gains from the Oregon Health Insurance Experiment, a CF approach addresses the unobserved confounding by modelling unobserved effects of underlying health conditions.
+In the example of analysing health gains from the Oregon Health Insurance Experiment, the MTE-based approach addresses the unobserved confounding by modelling unobserved effects of underlying health conditions.
 It does so by assuming that unobserved selection-into-healthcare use is informative for underlying health conditions, assuming people with more severe underlying conditions visit the doctor more often than those without.
 Then it uses this information in the second-stage estimation of how much the effect goes through increased healthcare usage, estimating the ADE and AIE after controlling for this confounding.